knpuniversity/symfony/knpu/ep3-doctrine/entity-class.md

 ## Configuring the Columns

 But that table won't have *any* columns yet.
 Lame.
 Add two properties to get us rolling:
 `id` and `name`.
-To tell Doctrine that these should map to columns in, open up the Code->Generate menu again - or command+N. This time, select `ORM Annotation` and highlight both properties.
+To tell Doctrine that these should map to columns, open up the Code->Generate menu again - or command+N. This time, select `ORM Annotation` and highlight both properties.
 And, boom again!

 Now we have annotations above each property.
-The `id` columns is special - it will almost always look exactly like this: it basically says that `id` is the primary key.
+The `id` columns\ is special - it will almost always look exactly like this: it basically says that `id` is the primary key.